ansonphong/postworld/dev/DATABASE-STRUCTURE.md

 #### __post_votes__ : *JSON*

 - Outlines the recent 10 votes the user has cast to posts
-- Used to calculate how often a user is commenting on the post
+- Used to calculate how often a user is voting on posts
-  - If the user is voting on comments too often, disable comment voting temporarily
+  - If the user is voting on posts too often, disable comment voting temporarily

 ``` php
 recent : {